Welcome

 In addition to This Feels Nice, I also wrote and illustrated my debut children’s book, “Norman and the Nom Nom Factory”, which was published by Astra Young Readers in 2018.
 In 2020, it was read by Julie Andrews on her podcast Julie’s Library.
 You can listen to it here (for free!).

-Outside of painting and writing, I’ve also been exploring creativity in the NYC hospitality industry.
+Outside of painting and writing, I’ve also been exploring creativity in the NYC hospitality industry and until recently was the only female partner in a NYC based restaurant group.

 This all started when I was the Dreamweaver at Eleven Madison Park, where I created on-demand, bespoke art experiences and objects for guests at the restaurant.
 From one-of-a kind immersive experiences (like recreating an 80’s themed prom) to a life-size paper replica of a samurai helmet, if you can dream it…I would make it.
 After two years as the Dreamweaver, I would join Eleven Madison Park’s headquarter’s group, Make it Nice, as a member of the brand team doing all things partnership, social media, and more.